📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Before you implement schema solely for AI Overview visibility, understand what the CTR data actually shows.
 According to Google’s own statements, clicks from AI Overviews are “higher quality”—users spend more time on site.
 But AI Overviews also take up 42% of the desktop screen and 48% on mobile, pushing traditional results down.

 This creates a paradox: you need to appear in AI Overviews to get visibility, but appearing there might reduce your click volume.
 The solution?
-Structure your content with the 45-50 word micro-answer formula that provides value in the AI Overview while creating curiosity that drives clicks.
+Structure your content with the 45-50 word micro-answer formula that provides value in the AI Overview while creating curiosity that drives clicks with your schema markup for AI Overviews.

 Schema Markup Within Your Broader AI Strategy